3rd Workshop on Automated Spatial and Temporal Anomaly Detection (ASTAD)

 Call for Paper

-• Continual learning for anomaly detection
+• Continual learning approaches for evolving anomalous patterns

-• Cross-modal and tabular anomaly detection
+• Explainable AI for interpreting and justifying anomaly detection decisions

-Submission Site: Coming Soon
+Coming Soon

 Important Dates